willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

     managed_services: KlipperScreen

 ### Font problems:
 The CSS style only specifies a "Free Mono" font to be used (this is the same as original KlipperScreen") for all textual displays.
-I use the Unicode Box character set in that font to render the selector status, filament positins and TTG map.
-A couple of users have reported correction of this part of the display, either not appearing or not spaced correctly.
+I use the Unicode Box character set in that font to render the selector status, filament positions and TTG map.
+A couple of users have reported issues with this part of the display, either not appearing or not spaced correctly.
 E.g.

 ![ercf_panel_printing](docs/img/ercf/font_problem.jpg)

-If this occurs the first thing to try is:
-First thing to try is to run the following, then restart KlipperScreen:
+If this occurs the first thing to try is to run the following, then restart KlipperScreen:

     sudo apt install fontconfig
     fc-cache -f -v